teiwei2003/cosmos-sdk/docs/zh/architecture/adr-038-state-listening.md

 	...

-	// this loads the preloaded and any plugins found in `plugins.dir` pluginLoader, err := loader.NewPluginLoader(appOpts, logger)
+	//this loads the preloaded and any plugins found in `plugins.dir` pluginLoader, err := loader.NewPluginLoader(appOpts, logger)
 	if err != nil {
-        // handle error
+       //handle error
     }

-	// initialize the loaded plugins
+	//initialize the loaded plugins
 	if err := pluginLoader.Initialize(); err != nil {
-		// hanlde error
+		//hanlde error
     }

 	keys := sdk.NewKVStoreKeys(